IITA Summit 2026 to Welcome Students and Educators

 By Kim Fisher

-Building on IITA’s mission to strengthen the international inbound travel industry through education and collaboration, the Membership Committee has developed an exciting new initiative for student and educator participation at the 2026 Summit in Niagara Falls, USA.
+Building on IITA’s mission to strengthen the international inbound travel industry through education and collaboration, the Summit Committee has developed an exciting new initiative for student and educator participation at the 2026 Summit in Niagara Falls, USA.

 This idea grew out of the Steps to Success™ training program, which focuses on preparing today’s tourism professionals to work effectively with the global travel trade.
 The committee saw an opportunity to extend that same educational benefit to students preparing to enter the hospitality and tourism field—helping build the industry’s future workforce and inspiring the next generation of inbound leaders.
+All participating students will be required to complete the Steps to Success Online Training Program prior to attending.

 Summit participation will give students access to IITA’s education sessions, valuable networking opportunities with industry representatives, and firsthand exposure to the business side of inbound tourism during the Power Hour Networking Appointments.